 The Company's television stations continue to garner healthy viewership and are well-positioned in their respective markets.
 On average for the year, KSAT in San Antonio and WJXT in Jacksonville ranked number one in the key 6am, 6pm and late newscasts among the vital 25 to 54 demographic.
-KPRC in Houston ended the year as number one at 6am and number two at 6pm and 10pm.
-WDIV in Detroit ended the year as number one at 6am and form, while number two in the mornings.
+KPRC in Houston ended the year as number one at 6pm and 10pm.
+WDIV in Detroit ended the year as number one at 6pm and in late news, while number two in the mornings.
 WKMG finished 2019 ranked number two at 6am and 6pm, while ranking third in late news.
 WSLS in Roanoke ranked third in key newscasts, while WCWJ's syndicated viewership niche continues in daytime and early fringe in the Jacksonville market.